Sharples, Brian

 Biographical Text

-He started his career as an apprentice with Birmingham City, signing a full contract in December 1961.
-Despite staying at the club for seven years as a professional, he was to make only 61 league appearances scoring one goal.
+Brian started his career as an apprentice with Birmingham City where, after signing a full contract in December 1961, he made 61 league appearances in a seven-year stay.

 Appearances